Wernthaler/SYSVOL/README.md

 # SYSVOL
-Manage SYSVOL Directory of different Customers, used for GPO-based Networkadministration Tasks
+Manage SYSVOL Directory of different Customers, used for GPO-based Network Administration Tasks